Let’s Talk 800-627-3917

 Key Takeaway

 • Using RFID for inventory management offers several benefits, such as reduced labor costs and faster scanning.
-However, RFID technology also comes with disadvantages, including security concerns and infrastructure requirements.
+However, RFID technology also has some disadvantages, including security concerns and infrastructure requirements.

 • In the ever-evolving world of inventory management, there’s a constant focus on improving efficiency.
 Companies of all sizes are regularly evaluating their current capabilities and finding ways to squeeze as much efficiency as possible out of their existing infrastructure while preparing to adopt new technologies that can take their performance to new levels.